aut0maat10/react-redux-project/client/README.md

+## This is ReduxReverb, my final project for Flatiron School.

+ReduxReverb is a marketplace app where a user can add instruments for sale.
+Items are added through a Redux form and persisted to the database with a Ruby on Rails API.
+Data is fetched with Redux actions and displayed with ReactJS.
+Basic styling with Bootstrap.

+This is a first version 1.0.
+More functionality will be added soon.

+Blog post about the project: http://electricsauna.net/final_project_react-redux_app_with_rails_api

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>